aragonxpd154/Simple-Signal-Generator/README.md

 ## :information_source: How To Use

-This project directory contains a folder with its respective version (in a subfolder), the electronic schematic and the layout of the printed circuit board (PCB), which is specific to each function of the 8bit computer.
+This project directory contains a folder with its respective version (in a subfolder), the electronic schematic and the layout of the printed circuit board (PCB).

 Always check and/or use the highest numbered version or most recent modification described in the commit for example: